The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Functional impairment is another risk factor that can lead to geriatric syndromes.

 As we age, our body doesn’t work as well as it used to in our youth.
-Many age-associated changes occur in our bodies, such as the gastrointestinal (GI) system, cardiovascular system, nervous system, musculoskeletal system, renal and genitourinary systems, pulmonary system, and immune system.

 These changes cause the body to be more susceptible to certain diseases and chronic illnesses, which increases the risk of geriatric syndromes.

-Impaired mobility is the fourth and final functional domain of geriatric syndromes.
 The body also undergoes physiologic changes as we age, such as decreased muscle mass, reduced ligament and tendon strength, and bone loss.

 Geriatric syndromes and important implications for older adult safety